ErhardLabs/virtuoso-grandchild/README.md

 # Virtuoso Grandchild - Child theme customization plugin

-Useful if you want to make project specific style changes/overrides to your virtuoso theme but not change any core virtuoso files
+## Description
+The purpose of this plugin is to enable users to safely update child themes without losing customizations made to the child theme.
+Since WordPress doesn't support grandchild themes (for good reason), this is one way to allow users to add custom CSS that won't be overwritten if a child theme is updated.

 ## Dependencies